ISIAQ Scientific and Technical Committees (STCs)

 About ISIAQ STCs

 The ISIAQ BOD voted in 2010 to establish STCs to review, conclude and report new and emerging research directions in indoor air sciences, to establish Policy Committees to develop ISIAQ policy papers on interested and emerging indoor air topics, and to review and select papers for ISIAQ Flagship conference – Indoor Air.
 As of early 2011, ISIAQ has established 7 STCs.
 The STC Council appoints STC chairs and also coordinates STC activities.
-The ISIAQ STC Council is led by ISIAQ Vice President for Research and composed of the Academy president and all STC chairpersons.
-Currently, Professor David Cheong, National University of Singapore, was appointed by the BOD as the ISIAQ STC Council Chairman.
+The STC Council is led by an ISIAQ board member, the Vice President for Research.
+The council also includes the Academy president, all STC chairpersons, and another member of the ISIAQ board, the STC coordinator.
+During its Annual Meeting, the STC Council appoints STC chairpersons and assists with coordinating STC activities.
+The STC coordinator is in charge of the overall coordination and communication between the STCs.
+Any additional formal or informal meeting of the STC Council may be requested by the ISIAQ Vice President for Research.

 • STC11 Source, monitoring and evaluation: Chemical pollutants